 This module provides an overview of neurocognitive disorders, including Alzheimer’s disease, Lewy body dementia, Parkinson’s and others.

 This module provides a description of mild cognitive impairment and how it relates to dementia.
 A diagnosis of MCI is also discussed.

 How can a family doctor identify cognitive impairment?
 What happens after a diagnosis is made?
 In this module, Dr. Philip Sloane will discuss these questions and more.

 Lewy Body Dementia

-In this module, Dr. Dan Kaufer discusses Lewy body dementia including common symptoms, case studies and treatment options.
+This module provides a discussion about Lewy body dementia including common symptoms, case studies and treatment options.

 Is It Alzheimer’s?
 A Case Study